-- Purchase local, in-season produce to support your local community and limit the distance produce travels. - Shop at your local farmer's market. - · Look for Fair Trade-certified items. - Local, organic free-range eggs are generally higher in vitamins and minerals than massproduced eggs. - Join the "Meatless Monday" trend. - Choose dairy products with no artificial hormones or antibiotics. - Learn about the "Slow Food" movement. - Buy organic fruit and vegetables if possible.
+- Purchase local, in-season produce to support your local community and limit the distance produce travels. - Shop at your local farmer's market. - Look for Fair Trade-certified items. - Local, organic free-range eggs are generally higher in vitamins and minerals than mass-produced eggs. - Participate in the "Meatless Monday" campaign.
+Animal-based foods have a larger carbon footprint than plant-based foods. - Choose dairy products with no artificial hormones or antibiotics. - Learn about the "Slow Food" movement. - Buy organic fruit and vegetables if possible.
 The top 3 foods contaminated with the highest amount of pesticides are apples, strawberries and grapes.